- Sarajevo is the capital of Bosnia and Herzegovina.

 Germany invaded Belgium on August 4th, 1914, and Britain, as promised to Belgium, declared war on Germany and France as Russia supported Britain.
 Austria supported Germany and only Italy was left out.
 Every country involved in the war thought that it was only temporary and that it would only last from August to Christmas 1914.
 They were wrong.

 All of the organisers of the assassination of Franz Ferdinand were eventually caught.
 Those who were in the hands of the Austro-Hungarian authorities were tried together with members who had infiltrated the country and had helped deliver them and their weapons to Sarajevo.
 One of the people implicated, Mehmedbašić, was caught in Montenegro but was able to escape to Serbia.
 There, he joined Major Tankosić’s movement.
-The law soon caught up with him, however, and in 1916, in Serbia, he was imprisoned on other false charges.
+However, the law soon caught up with him, and in 1916, he was imprisoned in Serbia on false charges.